How Capell Works

 Language | Defines locale and default-language behaviour for a site |

-Page | Stores the page tree, publishing state, page type, and relationships |
+Page | Stores the page tree, publishing state, assigned blueprint, and relationships |

 PageUrl | Stores localized URLs and slugs for each page |